C.S. Lewis’s Dymer: A Splendour in the Dark

 Respondent: Dr. Miho Nonaka, Associate Professor of English

-This lecture will look at the seeds in Dymer that spring up into full flower in the corpus of Lewis’s work.
+This lecture looked at the seeds in Dymer that spring up into full flower in the corpus of Lewis’s work.
 What unborn springs and seasons will emerge from this early narrative poem?
 If we observe carefully, what can the reader of Dymer expect to see reflected and developed in the works Lewis would eventually come to write?
-This lecture will explore the bountiful harvest that came from Lewis’s early creative work in Dymer.
+This lecture explored the bountiful harvest that came from Lewis’s early creative work in Dymer.